Which Animals Are Used

 Chimpanzees

-However, their use in research has drastically declined in recent years, due in large part to a new policy adopted by the National Institutes of Health (NIH).
+However, their use in research has drastically declined due in large part to a new policy adopted by the National Institutes of Health (NIH).
 In 2013, NIH announced that it would stop funding invasive research using chimpanzees and retire these animals to Chimp Haven, the federal chimpanzee sanctuary in Louisiana.
 At the time, NIH also said that it would maintain a reserve colony of 50 chimps for possible future use, if a perceived crisis arises.

 Even following this NIH policy change, private facilities that did not rely on government funding could still use chimpanzees in research.
 This was made possible largely due to a U.S. Fish and Wildlife Service (FWS) decision to split list chimpanzees, in which the agency considered wild chimpanzees as endangered, but captive chimps as only threatened.
 The distinction allowed for the continued use of captive chimpanzees in research and entertainment.